mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Add and Remove proposals can be constructed and sent to the group by a party that is outside the group.
-For example, a Delivery Service might propose to remove a member of a group has been inactive for a long time, or propose adding a newly-hired staff member to a group representing a real-world team.
+For example, a Delivery Service might propose to remove a member of a group who has been inactive for a long time, or propose adding a newly-hired staff member to a group representing a real-world team.
 Proposals originating outside the group are identified by a `preconfigured` or `new_member` SenderType in MLSPlaintext.